Thanks for visiting this page.

 Pixabay – Get royalty free images for your blog.

 Time to make your site ready to rank good on search engine.
 You are going to write blog posts to get relevant visitors.
 Traffic from Search engine is the best quality traffic in terms of conversion and loyalty.
 We call it organic traffic.
 Before starting your blog post, you should spend some time on research for the keywords that you are targeting.
 Listed below are few tools that I use daily before starting a new blog post.

 Google Keyword Planner – It is a free tool from Google to get an estimate for the traffic on a particular keyword.
 For example, if you are planing to write a blog post on “solution for hair fall problem”, you can get to see how many people are searching for this keyword and what all other keywords related to this one are also good to cover.

 SEMRush – If you are very serious about SEO and ranking for your blog, I would recommend using SEMRush.
-I use it for all my blogs and it helps in predicting the traffic, seeing the competition and knowing about the opportunities for a particular keyword.
+You can find a SEMrush tutorial anywhere online, I use it for all my blogs and it helps in predicting the traffic, seeing the competition and knowing about the opportunities for a particular keyword.
 I can also track who are my close competitors and what they are doing to gain traffic.

 #11 Start Writing Good Content

 Time to say “Hello World” and rock the world.